 7. Incrementality: The KPI That Actually Matters

 When you scale, you will have to focus on value rather than volume.
 Not every install is incremental, and not every user journey is linear.
-Incrementality testing will help explain what your new channels are actually contributing to your growth structure instead of basing it on simply what they advise.
-This could include geo-holdout tests, cohort-based analysis, and campaign by campaign lift studies.
+Incrementality testing will help explain what your new channels are actually contributing to your growth structure, instead of basing it on simply what they advise.
+This could include geo-holdout tests, cohort-based analysis, and campaign-by-campaign lift studies.

 Frequently Asked Questions